 The Big Trees Trail

-This 2/3 mile (1 km) trail circles Round Meadow.
+This 0.75 mile (1 km) trail circles Round Meadow.
 Colorful trailside panels describe sequoia ecology.
 Start at Giant Forest Museum and follow the paved, accessible trail from there.
-Handicapped parking available at trailhead.
+Parking for people with disability placards is available at the trailhead.
 Allow 1 hour round trip.

 The trail to Tokopah Falls starts just beyond the Marble Fork Bridge in Lodgepole Campground.
-It is an easy 1.7 mile (one way) walk along the Marble Fork of the Kaweah River to the impressive granite cliffs and waterfall of Tokopah Canyon.
+It is an easy 1.7 mile (2.7 km) one-way walk along the Marble Fork of the Kaweah River to the impressive granite cliffs and cascading waterfall of Tokopah Canyon.
 Tokopah Falls is 1,200 feet (365.8 meters) high, and is most impressive in early summer, but be careful around the water!